MrNeRF/awesome-3D-gaussian-splatting/README.md

  **October 28, 2023**:
   - Added Utilities Section.
   - Added 3DGS Converter for editing 3DGS .ply files in Cloud Compare to Utilities.
+  - Added Kapture (for bundler to colmap model conversion) and Kapture image cropper script with conversion instructions to Utilities.

  **October 23, 2023**:
   - Added python WebGL viewer 2.